Mike McCarthy Mike McCarthy

 Throughout the video, I discuss various topics, such as the influence of varnish on Tonalist paintings and my decision not to varnish my work.
 Instead, I prefer to use Liquin as a protective layer.
 We no longer live in an era of gas lamps and candles so the need for varnish is greatly minimized.

-As we near the end of the video, I want to remind you that there's much more content available in the Members' area.
+I want to remind you that there's much more content available in the Members' area.
 Additionally, I recently released a YouTube Playlist featuring all the live videos from 2019.
 While my skills have improved since then, those videos still offer valuable insights.

 By the way I’ve painted this scene by Kost before. way back in 2015.
 That is more of a straight up study and part of my first set of YouTube video in a series called 100 days of Tonalism.